 When you’re trying to plan a wedding on a budget, it’s natural to have to make some compromises.
 But this doesn’t mean that you can’t have a great celebration without piling on massive bills.
 If you want to make the most of your budget, start by making a list of non-negotiables and non-essentials and set a budget for each item on the list.

 For example, if the venue is not the most important thing for you, opt for a small backyard wedding ceremony.
 And if you are not keen on receiving an expensive diamond ring, there are many unique options out there you can choose from.
-For a budget-friendly alternative, opt for zirconia, amethyst, or pearl engagement rings.
+For a budget-friendly alternative, opt for zirconia, amethyst, pearl engagement rings, and budget-friendly men’s wedding bands.

 So instead of spending a fortune on things that are not really important to you, find cheaper alternatives and keep your extra budget for things that really matter.